Pixellot/data-api-docs/docs/data-api/guides/data-api-logging-queue-guide.md

-# Data API logging queue guide for partners 🚧 [IN DEVELOPMENT]
+# Data API logging queue guide for partners

-> **Status**: 🚧 In Development
-> **Availability**: Not available for testing or production use

-⚠️ **This logging queue mechanism is currently in development and is NOT available for use.
-This documentation is provided for planning and preview purposes only.**

 ## Overview

-This guide explains how to create/update an event on the Partner API and define credit type and priority for logging **when this feature becomes available**.
+This guide explains how to create/update an event on the Partner API and define credit type and priority for logging.

 There are two ways to create an event and define the credit type and priority on the Partner API: